Want to be a midwife?

 Entry is very competitive, and many students have higher than the minimum requirements.

-There is no “short cut” into midwifery, even if you have a degree you will still be required to complete either a three year programme of 18 months if you are a nurse.
+There is no “short cut” into midwifery, even if you have a degree you will still be required to complete either a three year programme or for registered nurses (adult) an 80 week programme.

 Further information can be found at www.nhscareers.nhs.uk

-You will need to look at the University that you wish to apply to, it is advisable to attend any open evening/open day events they have for midwifery, as this is a great opportunity of getting information about the course and its specific requirements.
-It will also give you the opportunity to meet the midwife lecturers and give you the chance to impress them with your commitment to becoming a midwife.
+You will need to look at the university that you wish to apply to; it is advisable to attend any open evening/open day events they have for midwifery, as this is a great opportunity of getting information about the course and its specific requirements.
+It will also give you the opportunity to meet current students to find out what the course is really like and the midwifery lecturers to find out if you like the way the course is structured, where your clinical placements are likely to be and how much support you can expect when in placement.

 Obtaining some work experience in a maternity unit or in a health or social care setting may also be helpful, or getting to have a conversation with a midwife.
 It can give you a better view of what the midwife's role is like or to develop an understanding of the wider health issues, and also give you an idea about whether you see yourself as a midwife.
 Some people do seek employment as a health care support worker, and this can be helpful in giving you an opportunity to work alongside midwives, and women and babies, and this gives a picture of what it might be like to be a midwife.